Nathaniel Bowditch Mentoring Clinic

 Collegiate style standard course rigor; 0.5 credit fore each class.

 Though it varies per year, on average we offer one class per semester.

-This portion of the clinic is designed for high school students in need of more accountability and motivation in order to meet their academic goals.
+This portion of the clinic is designed for students in need of more accountability and motivation in order to meet their academic goals.

 - To provide deadlines and achievement standards which will challenge the students and tap into their God-given reserves of energy, adventure and significant work and service to others.

 - To train the students to become productive in order to provide for their own needs and others.
 This may include a requirement for students to pay their own way in tuition and fees, at least for certain specific projects.